 AAS in Clinical Medical Assisting: Degree Overview

 Find details about an associate degree program in clinical medical assisting.
-Read information pertaining to prerequisites, common topics of study, professional certifications and job growth projections and salary figures for medical assistants.
+Read information pertaining to prerequisites, common topics of study, professional certifications, job growth projections and salary figures for medical assistants.

-Associate in Applied Science (AAS) degree programs in clinical medical assisting provide students with the knowledge and experience needed to work as qualified assistants in medical facilities.
-Students learn to assist doctors with medical examination and perform clerical duties.
-These programs feature a combination of clinical lab-based education mixed with traditional classroom learning.
+Associate in Applied Science (AAS) programs feature a combination of clinical lab-based education mixed with traditional classroom learning.
 Topics range from medical office procedures to drug administration and specimen processing.

 These AAS degree programs typically take 15-24 months to complete and are available through community colleges, vocational schools and some universities.
 Respected programs should be accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.com).
 Medical assistants typically need to have certification in order to enter the workforce and be considered for the best positions, and graduates of an AAS in clinical medical assisting program are usually prepared to take necessary certification exams.